Doom: The Dark Ages

 The game world

 The Dark Ages expands the traditional Doom formula, emphasizing exploration and spatial orientation.
 The levels have become larger, their structure more open and filled with nonlinear routes.
 Players will need to search for keys (blue, red), decipher "golden paths" — hidden optimal routes — and find secrets not marked on the map.
-Most of our time will be spent on the demon-sieged planet Argent D'Nur: among ruined castles, battlefields, dark forests, and ancient hellish landscapes.
-At the same time, the game also offers new, unusual locations, such as Cosmic Reim — a world with Lovecraftian motifs and dark architecture.
+Most of the time will be spent on the demon-sieged planet Argent D'Nur: among ruined castles, battlefields, dark forests, and ancient hellish landscapes.
+At the same time, the game also offers new, unusual locations, such as Space Reim — a world with Lovecraftian motifs and dark architecture.

-Due to the increased scale of arenas, the developers have raised the density of enemies: now victory requires not only accuracy and aggression, but also the ability to use the environment.
+Due to the increased scale of arenas, the developers have raised the density of enemies: now victory requires not only accuracy and aggression but also the ability to use the environment.
 For example, a player can smash a barricade with a shield to open a path to resources or find a detour.
-The importance of spatial control increases: one must move wisely, separate the crowd, and avoid being surrounded by enemies.
+The importance of spatial control increases: one must move wisely, split the crowd, and avoid being surrounded by enemies.
 Levels are often divided into contrasting acts — from narrow dungeons to wide battlefields.
 This gives the gameplay a dynamic structure and allows the player to choose how to reach the goal.

-The Plot and Presentation
+The plot and staging

-Gameplay Innovations
+Gameplay innovations

 The Dark Ages Weapons